microsoft/napajs/benchmark/README.md

 ## Transport overhead

 The overhead of `transport.marshall` includes
-1. overhead of needing replacer callback during JSON.stringify. (even empty callback will slowdown JSON.stringfiy significantly)
+1. overhead of needing replacer callback during JSON.stringify. (even an empty callback will slow down JSON.stringify significantly)
 2. traverse every value during JSON.stringify, to check value type and get `cid` to put into payload.
     - a.
 If value doesn't need special care.
     - b.
 If value is a transportable object that needs special care.